stevesavstrom/weekend-redux-feedback-loop/README.md

 - [] clean up code and formatting - remove unnecessary imports, etc.
 - [] complete READM for submission with description, functionality, process, screenshot, etc.
 - [] Final functionality test before submitting (UX, routing, DB, etc.)

-## Notes
-- POST axios should be on review component - that is where user submits and POSTS to database (could also be on App.jsx).
-- GET axios should be on Admin component (could also be on App.jsx).